gitops-working-group/gitops-working-group/PRINCIPLES.md

 #### What is a system's Desired State?

 _Configuration_ is a common feature of most software systems.
-By "Configuration", we mean _data that defines how a system or subsystem will behave and operate_.
+By "Configuration", we mean _data that defines how a system or subsystem should behave_.
 This configuration data is distinct and separate from the data a system will process.

 For example, the same web server code may be running on thousands of different servers managed by hundreds of different companies.